isovector/reasonablypolymorphic.com/reasonably-polymorphic/posts/2017-09-23-recursion-schemes.markdown

 ### General Paramorphisms

-Because there is nothing interesting about hylomorphisms when viewed via our `Fixed` machinery, we skip directly to paramorphisms.
+Because there is nothing interesting about hylomorphisms when viewed via our `Fixable` machinery, we skip directly to paramorphisms.

 Recall that a paramorphism is a fold that has access to both the accumulated value being constructed as well as the remainder of the structure at any given